hackshackers/hackshackers-hugo/content/news/2021/03/help-fellow-african-hacks-hackers-survey.md

 They’re looking for users to provide feedback on the site so it can better serve journalists’ needs, so please help them out by filling out [their form here](https://docs.google.com/forms/d/e/1FAIpQLSdd8GKVQcI36modzvDeZ932Ie6ZRVL5zSt-bJ5MaWJVGxnyqw/viewform?gxids=7628).

+**The week ahead:**

+*   Brisbane is talking about the power of [natural language generation](https://www.meetup.com/Hacks-Hackers-Brisbane/events/276979999/)

 **Worth a read:**